Henriquelay/ZECA/README.md

 Zero Efficiency Compiler: Augmented

-A Rust -> LLVM compiler written in Rust using [Chumsky] library.
+A Rust interpreter written in Rust using [Chumsky] library.

 ## Requirements